zenstruck/foundry/docs/index.rst

     .. code-block:: yaml

+        # config/packages/zenstruck_foundry.yaml
-        # config/packages/dev/zenstruck_foundry.yaml (see Bundle Configuration section about sharing this in the test environment)
+        when@dev: # see Bundle Configuration section about sharing this in the test environment
             zenstruck_foundry:
                 faker:
                     locale: fr_FR # set the locale
                     seed: 5678 # set the

 .. note::